Main Page Sponsors Implementation Exhibits Demos/Images Poetry Credits Articles Web Links

 islands and ponds of the Buddhist Western Paradise.

-Beyond Manzanar uses the unique spacial characteristics of navigable 3D virtual reality to kinesthetically locate you inside the Manzanar Internment Camp.
+Beyond Manzanar uses the unique spacial characteristics of navigable 3D virtual reality to kinesthetically locate you inside the Manzanar Incarceration Camp.
 As you explore the camp your kinesthetic sense is engaged to underscore the emotional impact of confinement.
 Your eyes see the passes that lead out of the valley, but you stand at the fence and can go no further.
 Confined within the camp, you have nowhere to go but inwards, into the refuge of memory and fantasy.
 At the heart of the piece lies a vision of the garden as an ancient form of virtual reality, an image of paradise created as a refuge from the outside world.

 --o000o--